 One Friday afternoon as he is leaving the office, John runs into a colleague on his way to the gym for a game of pick-up basketball.
 John decides to join him.
 When he gets to the gym, the game has already started, so he has to rush and doesn't have time to warm up.

-During the first game, John runs down the court on a fast break but doesn’t see a defender step into his path until the last second.
-To avoid colliding, he stops suddenly.
-When his foot hits the ground, he feels a sudden, sharp pain in the back of his thigh, like a very bad cramp, and he has to limp off the court.
-Even after 20 minutes of resting and trying to stretch, John is unable to walk normally without pain.
+During the first game, John runs down the court on a fast break and quickly accelerates to get to the open basket.
+As he is running, he feels a sudden, sharp pain in the back of his thigh and has to limp off the court.
+Even after 20 minutes of resting and gentle movement, John is unable to walk normally without pain.
 John decides to head home for the night and put some ice on his hamstring.

-During his initial evaluation, John's physical therapist assesses his signs and symptoms and indicates that he has suffered a grade II hamstring strain.
-That day, John is given a compression wrap for his thigh, is instructed in gentle stretching exercises, and educated on applying ice to the injury and on modifying his activity level.
+During his initial evaluation, John's physical therapist assesses his signs and symptoms and indicates that he has suffered a grade II hamstring strain injury.
+That day, John is given a compression wrap for his thigh, is instructed to avoid stretching exercises for now, and educated on modifying his activity level.
 He discusses his goals with his physical therapist, indicating that, following his recovery, he would like to be more consistent with his workout routine and participate in a recreational basketball league.

-Over the next 4 weeks, John attends physical therapy 2 times a week.
-As his pain improves, he is guided through a progressive exercise program to strengthen his hamstrings and improve his body control when running, jumping, and "cutting."
-His therapist also uses manual therapy techniques to improve the mobility and flexibility of his hamstring muscle.
-When he is reevaluated, his therapist is happy with his progress and offers recommendations for a gradual rebuilding of his workout routine.
+Over the next 4 weeks as his pain improves, John is guided by his physical therapist through a progressive exercise program to strengthen his hamstrings and improve his body control when running, jumping, and cutting.
+His physical therapist also uses manual therapy techniques to improve the mobility and flexibility of his hamstring muscle.
+When he is reevaluated, his physical therapist is happy with his progress and offers recommendations for a gradual rebuilding of his workout routine.

 A month later, John calls his physical therapist and states that he is feeling great!
-He is going to the gym 3 times each week, using the therapist's recommendations for exercise as his guide.
-John says he has started shooting baskets without any trouble, and he's planning to sign up for the basketball league.
+He is going to the gym 3 times a week, using the physical therapist's recommendations for exercise as his guide.
+John says he has started playing pick-up basketball games again without any trouble, and he's planning to sign up for the basketball league.